spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 ### Step 1: Join the Epic Games organization on GitHub

-To get access to the SpatialOS Unreal Engine fork, you need to join the Epic Games organisation on GitHub. </br>
+To get access to the SpatialOS Unreal Engine fork, you need to belong to the Epic Games organization on GitHub. </br>
 If you haven't already joined, you need to:

 * connect your GitHub account to a verified Epic Games account,